Janice C. Beatley

 Janice Carson Beatley (March 18, 1919 – November 14, 1987) was an American botanist, known for her fieldwork on the forests of Ohio and the flora of the Nevada Atomic Test Site.
 Beatley was Professor of Biological Sciences at the University of Cincinnati.
 She has three plant species named in her honour including Astragalus beatleyae.

 Early life and education

 Janice Carson Beatley was born in Columbus, Ohio to Earle Beatley and Alice Elizabeth (Carson) Beatley.
-In 1935, she graduated from North High School in Columbus, then went on to obtain three degrees from The Ohio State University, a B.A. in zoology (1940), and a M.S.
+In 1935, she graduated from North High School in Columbus, then went on to obtain three degrees from Ohio State University, a B.A. in zoology (1940), and a M.S.
 (1948) and a PhD (1953), both in botany with research in plant ecology.